EvelyneAvila/cse15l-lab-reports/lab-report-1-week-2.md

 __*First steps for Windows only*__

 You will need to install and configure the program *OpenSSH* to connect your computer to another computer.
 - Open settings, select Apps > Apps & Features, then click on Optional Features.
 Look to see if OpenSSH Client and OpenSSH Server are installed.
-If not click install.
+If not, click install.
 - Now, open PowerShell as an administrator, and run the following commands in order:

 ```